-Viral load testing is a blood test used to determine the presence and measure the level of hepatitis C (HCV) in the blood.
+Viral load testing is a blood test used to determine the presence and measure the level of hepatitis C virus (HCV) in the blood.
 If you tested positive for HCV antibodies, you know that you were exposed to HCV.
 In a certain percentage of people who are exposed to HCV, the body clears the virus on its own.
 However, antibodies to HCV are still detectable.
-It is necessary to do a viral load test, then, to determine if HCV is still in your body.
+Therefore, it is necessary to do a viral load test, to determine if HCV is still in your body.

-- Monitor response to treatment.
+- Monitor response to treatment

-- Determine whether the virus has been eliminated following treatment (usually 12 to 24 weeks after treatment).
+- Determine whether the virus has been eliminated following treatment (usually 12 to 24 weeks after treatment)

-- Predict how well treatment will work.
-A low pre-treatment viral load increases the chances of cure.
-However, with newer HCV treatments, this information is less useful.
+- Predict how well treatment will work (A low pre-treatment viral load increases the chances of cure.
+However, with newer HCV treatments, this information is less useful.)

 Handling and storage of the blood sample can affect the results of the test.
 Also, results can vary from lab to lab.
 This is why doctors prefer to use the same lab for testing, so that results are comparable over time.